devtron-labs/tutorials/content/docs/Reference/Debugging Deployments and Monitoring/_index.md

 ## Debugging Deployments

-If the deployment of an app is not successful, then debugging needs to be done to check the cause of error.
+If the deployment of an app is not successful, then debugging needs to be done to check the cause of the error.

-This can be done through **App Details** section which can be accessed by:-
+This can be done through **App Details** section which you can access in the following way:-

 Applications->AppName->App Details

-Over here, the status of the app can be seen as Healthy.If there are some error with deployment then the status won't be Healthy.
+Over here, you can see the status of the app as Healthy.If there are some errors with deployment then the status would not be in a Healthy state.

 .